-Curity enables true agility and shorter time to market when deploying new apps and services.
+Curity enables true agility and reduced time to market when deploying new apps and services.
 By using standard integrations with the identity system, developers can focus on business value instead of security.

 The Curity Identity Server is a complete, standards based, Identity Management System.
 Using OAuth 2.0, OpenID Connect, JSON Web Tokens and SCIM among others, it provides standards based integration with apps and APIs.
 Forget dependencies to propriatary integration packages and SDKs.

 Curity makes the leading identity and security standards easy to use, customize and deploy

 - Curity is more than an Identity Server, it is a full-fledged Identity Management System (IMS) covering all aspects of the Neo-Security IMS platform.